Overview

 What is my Prometheus endpoint?

 In the Insights Settings tab of Insighst area, we offer an endpoint for utilizing the open-source monitoring solution Prometheus.
+Important to note is that there are two endponts, MAIN and INTERNAL, and if VPC exists, the Prometheus endpoint to fetch metrics will not work if MAIN URL is used, it needs to be INTERNAL.

 If you’d like to check if it is showing the metrics properly in the text format, you can just paste it into your regular browser URL and hit ENTER, and you should be able to access those metrics.